guemues/section-check/README.md

 ```
 pip3.4 install pyglet
 ```
-Move a wav file named 'siren.wav' to same directory with python file.
+Move a wav file named *siren.wav* to same directory with python file.

 ###Usage
 Enter your course depertment and sections and just wait for a siren.
 You can add more than one spider.
 But using one spider for only one depertment is recommended.